iammert/StatusView/README.md

 statusView.setStatus(Status.IDLE);
 ```

-If you want to dismiss automagically after on complete is called, then add ```app:dismissOnComplete="true"``` as attribute.
+If you want to dismiss automagically after oncomplete is called, then add ```app:dismissOnComplete="true"``` as attribute.

 License